Boiler Service Cost

 Oil Boiler Service Cost

 An oil boiler is more likely to be found in rural or remote areas where access to piped natural gas is limited.
-Oil is delivered to the property in tanker trucks and deposited in a storage tank.
-This tank is also inspected as part of the boiler service and in this regard differs from a gas boiler service.

-Man servicing oil boiler
+man servicing oil boiler

-The cost of an oil fired boiler service is higher than for a gas boiler as there is more work involved, and this is a slight disadvantage.
-However, the benefit outweighs the cost of having an efficient and safe boiler.
-The oil boiler service price is typically between £80-£180, and this will depend on the age, condition, and previous maintenance of the boiler as well as your location in the UK.
+The oil boiler service price is typically between £80 to £180, and this will depend on the age, condition, and previous maintenance of the boiler as well as your location in the UK.

 LPG Boiler Service Cost

 Liquified petroleum gas is an alternative to natural gas for those who are not close to a natural gas pipeline or choose to use LPG to fuel their boiler.
-It also produces less carbon than an oil fired boiler.
-LPG is transported by tanker and stored in liquid form in a tank close to the property.

-The cost of servicing an LPG boiler is slightly more expensive than a natural gas boiler as the service includes the inspection of the LPG storage tank to ensure it is safe and fit for purpose.
-The cost to service boilers run on LPG will be around £80-£120 depending on location, age and condition of the boiler and previous regular maintenance.
+The cost of servicing an LPG boiler is usually more expensive than a natural gas boiler as the service includes the inspection of the LPG storage tank to ensure it is safe and fit for purpose.

 Biomass Boiler Service Cost